Last Updated on January 31, 2023 by Elizabeth

 You might think that getting a great deal on a rental car is not as important when the your insurance company is paying for it.
 But remember, you’ll likely be working within a per-diem limit.
 If you get a great deal, you might be able to get a better car for the same price.

 As soon as you know when you need a rental car, ask AutoSlash for a quote.
-We will scour the internet for the best coupons and discounts, and we’ll apply all of your memberships—AAA, AARP, Costco and so on—to make sure nothing is left on the table.
+We will scour the internet for the best coupons and discounts.
+In addition, we’ll apply all of your memberships—AAA, AARP, Costco—to make sure nothing is left on the table.
 This is how AutoSlash can save you not only money but hours of research time.

 Next, as soon as you make a reservation, let AutoSlash track your booking.
 Car rental prices go up and down, so there may be a price drop between when you booked your car and when you pick it up.
 We’ll monitor your booking and let you know if a better price surfaces.
 Then you can cancel your reservation and rebook at the lower price.